AI Workshop: learn to build apps with AI →

 or any other very long command.

-Code snippets on my blog are all automatically added inside a code tag, and inside it into a pre tag.
+Code snippets on my blog are automatically wrapped in a code tag, which is placed inside a pre tag.

 By default the CSS white-space property on the pre tag is set to normal, and to fix this problem we set it to pre-wrap: